geo-tp/Cardputer-Nes-Emulator/README.md

 ## About Games

-All games  `.nes` `.gg` `.sms` `.md` `.ngc` should be **supported**.
-You can place the ROM files anywhere on your SD card and select them.
+You can place the **ROM uncompressed files** anywhere on your SD card and select them. **Avoid having folders with more than 512 items** to prevent loading times.

-✅ Expected behavior:
-- Smooth 60 FPS gameplay
-- Sound emulation
-- SD save/load functionality (NES, SMS, GG)

-You can pick any file from your SD using the file browser.
 When browsing your game list, you can **type the first few letters of a game’s name** to jump directly to it.
 This makes it much faster to find a specific title, especially when your library contains dozens of entries.
 You should **avoid game titles longer than 64 characters**.